Extra Musica: 2004–2010: Obligatoire, La Main Noire and band restructure

 Following their performance at Celtel City amusement park in Ouenzé on 21 September 2002, Extra Musica Zangul announced their forthcoming seventh studio album, Obligatoire, during a concert in Mayotte.
 They began recording Obligatoire at Studio Eben Ezer in Brazzaville and later toured Paris to continue its production.
 In 2003, Extra Musica Zangul embarked on a tour in Burkina Faso, performing in cities including Ouagadougou, Koudougou, Ouahigouya, and Fada N'gourma.
 Later that year, they received the Kundé d'Or for Best Artist in Central Africa.
 Obligatoire was officially released in early 2004.
-In November 2004, vocalist Doudou Copa exited the band.
-On 16 December, Oxy Oxygène, Papy Bastin, Kerson Saddam, and atalaku Typhoide Tarzan also departed to form Universal Zangul.
+In November 2004, vocalist Doudou Copa left the band.
+On 16 December, Oxy Oxygène, Papy Bastin, Kerson Saddam, and atalaku Typhoide Tarzan also left to form Universal Zangul.
 This prompted a restructuring within Extra Musica Zangul, including the enlistment of new recruits such as Kassoul Chalkidri and Dido Senga.
 Despite these changes, the band embarked on a two-month tour of southern Africa from 20 December 2004, performing in Malawi, Botswana, Zimbabwe, and Zambia.
 During the summer of 2005, Extra Musica Zangul performed at FESPAM.
 On 27 August 2005, the band celebrated their 12th anniversary with a VIP concert in Brazzaville.
 Singer Regis Touba rejoined the band.
 In February, Extra Musica Zangul managed a sold-out gig at Eboué stadium in Brazzaville, sharing the stage with Wenge Musica Maison Mère.

-On 19 December 2006, Extra Musica Zangul launched a double album titled La Main Noire, consisting of 12 tracks.
+On 19 December 2006, they released a double album titled La Main Noire, which consisted of 12 tracks.
 In June 2007, the band sold-out the Yopougon Sports Complex in Ivory Coast with Zouglou band Espoir 2000 and DJ Ramatoulaye.
-According to the Ivorian newspaper Le Patriote, thousands of people were still outside the stadium, and the crowd was euphoric.
+According to the Ivorian newspaper Le Patriote, thousands of people were still outside the stadium.
 Extra Musica began their performance with their Congolese rumba and ndombolo-infused tracks, where they performed their old hits like "Etat-Major", "Shalaï" and "Trop c'est Trop".
 They subsequently played at the 6th edition of FESPAM in Brazzaville in July of that year.

 In July 2008, Extra Musica Zangul received a nomination at the 10th edition of the Kora Awards for Best Group of Africa, which was later postponed to 4 April 2010.
 In August 2009, they performed at the 7th edition of FESPAM, sharing the stage with Wenge Musica Maison Mère, Banda Movimento, Ismalia, Ogb Musica, Harmonica, Lang'i, Cheb Karim, Pierrette Adams, and Ferré Gola, among others.
 They later performed at the 2010 Kora Awards ceremony alongside the Botswana group Dikakapa, Angolan singer Paul G, and Malian singer Kandet Kanté.
 Herman Ngassaki, Régis Touba, and Arafat 23500 Volts left the group.
 The band, now frequently referred to as Roga Roga and Extra Musica, welcomed new members, including Zaparo de Guerre, Youyou Mobangue, and États-Unis Charabia.